Get Tech Tips

 6. Thou Shalt Not Murder The System by Failing to Clean

 A good technician learns the importance of keeping a system clean early on and never forgets it.
-Condenser coils, base pans, drain pans, drains, evaporators, blower wheels, filters, return grilles, secondary heat exchangers and on and on… A system that is set up properly initially and cleaned regularly will last much longer, cool or heat better, and use less energy.
-In my experience, techs that don’t believe in maintenance don’t perform a proper maintenance themselves.
-Use your eyes, and clean what’s dirty.
+Condenser coils, base pans, drain pans, drains, evaporators, blower wheels, filters, return grilles, secondary heat exchangers, and on and on.
+A system set up properly and cleaned regularly will last much longer, cool or heat better, and use less energy.
+In my experience, techs who don't believe in maintenance don't perform proper maintenance themselves.
+Use your eyes and clean what's dirty.

 7. Thou Shalt Not Commit Purgery without Vacuumy

 Proper evacuation is one of the most overlooked disciplines of the trade.
-Dave Boyd and Jim Bergmann say again and again, a proper vacuum is performed with large diameter hoses connected to core removal tools.
-The cores are removed from the ports, the hoses have no core depressors, the hoses are connected directly to the pump (not through gauges).
-The vacuum (micron) gauge is connected on the side port of the core removal tool, not at the pump.
-The pump has clean vacuum pump oil and the pump is run until the system is pulled below 500 microns (exact depth depends on the system).
-The core tools are then valved off and the “decay” is monitored to ensure that the system is clean and tight.
+Jim Bergmann says, again and again, that a proper vacuum is performed with large diameter hoses connected to core removal tools.
+The cores are removed from the ports, the hoses have no core depressors, and the hoses are connected directly to the pump (not through gauges).
+The vacuum (micron) gauge is connected to the side port of the core removal tool, not at the pump.
+The pump has clean vacuum pump oil, and the pump is run until the system is pulled below 500 microns (exact depth depends on the system).
+The core tools are then valved off, and the “decay” is monitored to ensure that the system is clean and tight.

-Purging with dry nitrogen prior to deep vacuum helps with the speed of evacuation, and installing line driers assist in keeping the system clean and dry, but neither are a substitute for a proper deep vacuum and decay test.
+Purging with dry nitrogen prior to deep vacuum helps with evacuation speed, and installing line driers assists in keeping the system clean and dry.
+However, neither option is a substitute for a proper deep vacuum and decay test.

 8. Thou Shalt Not Steal (from the customer)

-Good techs provide solutions for their customers to get a broken system working, as well as other repairs or upgrades that result in optimum performance.
-Most techs don’t INTEND to lie to a customer, but their lack of understanding on the products they are OFFERING, along with strong incentives to OFFER these upgrades can result in dishonest practices.
+Good techs provide solutions for their customers to get a broken system working, and they make other repairs or upgrades that result in optimum performance.
+Most techs don't INTEND to lie to a customer, but their lack of understanding of the products they are OFFERING—along with strong incentives to OFFER these upgrades—can result in dishonest practices.
 A good, profitable technician has a deep understanding of all the repairs and upgrades they perform, as well as a sense of empathy for the customer.

 9. Thou Shalt Not Bear False Witness Against Other Technicians

-Many good techs start to do poor quality work when they get burned out… and buddy let me tell you- I HAVE BEEN THERE.
-It is important to remember that every job from maintenance tech to business owner has good things and bad things about it.
+Many good techs start to do poor quality work when they get burned out, and buddy, let me tell you—I HAVE BEEN THERE.
+It is important to remember that every job, from maintenance tech to business owner, has good things and bad things about it.
 There are good days and bad days, great customers and total jerks, 16 hr days and 8 hr days.
-You may hit a spot where you decide to change jobs, and that is totally fine and may be a great decision.
-Just don’t make a rash decision because the grass looks a little greener.
-ALWAYS do quality work no matter where you work, or how bad it gets.
-Doing poor quality work because your job is getting you down is like a cancer that will grow and do harm to you and your career.
+You may reach a point where you decide to change jobs, which is totally fine and may be a great decision.
+Just don't make a rash decision because the grass looks a little greener.
+ALWAYS do quality work no matter where you work or how bad it gets.
+Doing poor quality work because your job is getting you down is like cancer that will grow and do harm to you and your career.

-Take pride in your work, keep your eyes and ears open, learn something new every day and the HVAC/R gods will smile warmly upon you.
+Take pride in your work, keep your eyes and ears open, and learn something new every day, and the HVAC/R gods will smile warmly upon you.